 The above-described steps are often missed, and this leads to errors emerging during load scripts execution at the stage of final testing.
 As a result, additional time may be required to find and fix the defects.

 Get a free consultation with the a1qa performance engineer.

 4. Generating a realistic set of test data

 Before launching the final tests, test data must be generated in the amount sufficient for correct scripts operation.
 This step should never be omitted as it may influence testing results.
-When a thousand of virtual users performs actions from one account, the requests will be cashed on the server side.
+When a thousand virtual users performs actions from one account, the requests will be cashed on the server-side.